AXIA-DEV/moonbeam/README.md

   launch
 - _Timestamp_: On-Chain notion of time
 - _Transaction Payment_: Transaction payment (fee) management
 - _Randomness Collective Flip_: A (mock) onchain randomness beacon.
-Will be replaced by parachain randomness by mainnet.
+Will be replaced by allychain randomness by mainnet.

 From frontier: